 Procedure

-The DIALOG+ Adherence Scale (DIALOG+ AS; see Appendix 5) was developed by the research team to assess clinician behaviours specific to the administration of the DIALOG+ procedure, as outlined in the manual and training programme.
+The DIALOG+ Adherence Scale (see Appendix 5) was developed by the research team to assess clinician behaviours specific to the administration of the DIALOG+ procedure, as outlined in the manual and training programme.
 It is composed of 16 items, scored using either a two point scale (0, 1) to indicate either the absence of or implementation of a specific behaviour, or a three point scale (0, 1) to indicate the absence, partial implementation or full implementation of a behaviour.
 There are two subscales, corresponding to the initial DIALOG assessment (9 items; total score of 15) and 4-step approach (7 items; total score of 13).
 An example item is ‘satisfaction’ which asks ‘For how many domains does the patient rate his/her satisfaction?’ and can be rated as ‘0 – no items are rated’, ‘1 – more than three and less than eight items are rated’, or ‘2 – more than nine items are rated’.
 Scores are added together to give a total score between 0-28.
-As more than one domain can be discussed per session, each domain is rated on the DIALOG+ AS, and the highest-scoring domain is recorded.
+As more than one domain can be discussed per session, each domain is rated on the Adherence Scale, and the highest-scoring domain is recorded.

 Analysis